laher/doke/README.md

     go get -u -v github.com/laher/doke
  ```

- * Create a Dockerfile.doke

-This example is for a go app ('myapp'), which uses `jq` as part of the build process.
+ * Run `doke` once to generate a special dockerfile for doke to build with:

 ```
-  FROM golang:alpine

-  RUN mkdir /myapp
-  RUN apk add --update make jq

-  WORKDIR /myapp

-  ENTRYPOINT ["make"]
+   doke
 ```

+This creates a file called Dockerfile.doke, which doke will use to execute your make tasks.
+It's super minimal, your make tasks will fail (for now)

+ * Edit `Dockerfile.doke`

+If you're happy to use `alpine`, you can get a long way with more dependencies - `RUN apk add ...`

+Otherwise, you can start FROM any image (e.g. `ubuntu`), as long as you remember to install `make` and any other build deps

  * Now run `doke` instead of `make`

 ```
    doke build
 ```

 ## And then?

 Well, now you can rest assured that your build is portable - any unusual dependencies can now be encapsulated in your Dockerfile.doke

+_NOTE: doke doesn't currently let you actually install something outside your working directory._

 ## Next steps

-I'll make a bunch of example Dockerfiles to help you get started with common tech stacks.
+ * I'll make a bunch of example Dockerfiles to help you get started with common tech stacks.
+ * I might add a 'dokefile' to allow for mapping extra volumes for certain tasks (e.g. `make install`), but not sure yet about security considerations

+## Probably not

+ * I've considered some fancy stuff to parse the Makefile using [mmake's parser](https://github.com/tj/mmake/parser) to isolate steps use separate containers for each task.
+It sounds messy and complicated though, so I probably won't.